AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567` Edits the phone number of the 1st restaurant to be `91234567`.
+*  `edit 1 hp/91234567` Edits the phone number of the 1st restaurant to be `91234567`.
-*  `edit 2 n/KFC t/` Edits the name of the 2nd restaurant to be `KFC` and clears all existing tags.
+*  `edit 2 n/KFC` Edits the name of the 2nd restaurant to be `KFC`.

 ### Locating restaurants by name: `find`

-Finds restaurants whose names/address contain any of the given keywords.
+Finds restaurants whose name/address/phone number/tag contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords matters. e.g. `Hans Bo` will not match `Bo Hans`
-* Only the name is searched.
-* Only full words will be matched e.g. `Han` will not match `Hans`
+* Multiple keywords can be searched using the same command by seperating it with a `,`.

 Examples:
 * `find koi` returns `KOI Thé` and `KOI Thé Specialty`